gbanuru18/IMG2STL/README.md

 ## How To Use Program

-On the command line run :
+cd into the IMG2STL folder

-conda create -n img2stlenv python=3.7.4 # creates virtual environment
+On the command line run:

-conda activate img2stlenv
+pip3 install virtualenv # install if not present virtualenv -p python3 venv # running python 3.7.4 - creating virtual environment source venv/bin/activate

-pip install -r requirements.txt # installs necessary libraries
+pip3 install -r requirements.txt # installs necessary libraries

-python3 main.py # run program
+python3 main.py # run program, click crtl+c to quit

-conda deactivate # leave virtual environment
+deactivate # leave virtual environment once complete with tasks

 Additonally, there is a simple web interface created with Flask that you can use.
-Just execute main.py.
+Just execute python3 main.py.

 <p align="center">
   <img src="images/FlaskCSelector.png"><br>